Massive claims force EU to halt Russian fruit ban aid

 “The European Commission remains committed to support those producers who have suddenly lost an important market because of the Russian measures,” the agriculture commissioner, Dacian Ciolos, said in a statement.

 Russia’s ban on all food imports from the European Union could cost the EU 5 billion euros a year, according to an internal EU document seen by Reuters.
-(Reporting by Julia Fioretti and Alastair Macdonald; editing by Susan Thomas)
+[ID:nL5N0R44HB]